 Apprenticeship programs allow participants to learn while they earn.
 Motivated individuals have the opportunity to learn a trade as they work full-time under the supervision of skilled professionals of the trade.
 Apprentices attend related classroom training.
 Each apprentice receives a prescribed period of on-the-job training to learn applied skills while taking related academic classes.
 Apprenticeship programs vary in length depending on program of interest.

-Daytona State provides instruction under the direction of industry apprenticeship committees which sponsor the programs.
-Students, who complete a program successfully, are awarded certificates.
+Daytona State provides instruction under the direction of industry apprenticeship committees that sponsor the programs.
+Students who complete a program successfully are awarded certificates.
 These programs are registered with the Apprenticeship Office of Workforce Education, Florida Department of Education.

-Daytona State currently is associated with the Volusia County Child Care Apprenticeship Committee, GNJ; Mid-Florida Electrical Non-union Apprenticeship Committee, GNJ; Don Morgan Electrical Union Apprenticeship Academy/Committee, JATC.
+Daytona State currently is associated with the Volusia County Child Care Apprenticeship Committee, GNJ; Mid-Florida Electrical Non-union Apprenticeship Committee, GNJ; Don Morgan Electrical Union Apprenticeship Academy/Committee, JATC and Plumbing Apprenticeship Committee Local 295, Plumbers and Pipefitters.